trevorcampbell/dynamic-means/README.md

 cluster large datasets by considering small chunks of data at a time.
 Spectral Dynamic Means is an extension to Dynamic Means that captures cluster motion, creation and deletion in general similarity graphs -- this allows it to capture more general data types and cluster shapes, at the expense of increased computational cost.
+Efficient c++ implementations of both algorithms are provided in this repository.

 <p align="center">
 <img src="https://github.com/tc4mp/dynamic-means/blob/master/imgs/clustermotion.png?raw=true"/>